Body Type: 2016–2019: Early singles, Body Type, and EP2

-2022–present: Everything Is Dangerous but Nothing's Surprising and Expired Candy
+2022–present: Everything Is Dangerous... and Expired Candy

-Body Type announced the release of their debut album, Everything Is Dangerous But Nothing's Surprising, on 10 February 2022, alongside the release of the album's first single: "Sex & Rage".
+Body Type announced the release of their debut album, Everything Is Dangerous but Nothing's Surprising, on 10 February 2022, alongside the release of the album's first single: "Sex & Rage".
 On the same day, they also announced that they had departed Partisan Records and signed with the Melbourne-based independent record label Poison City Records.
 The album's single, "The Charm", was released on 28 April 2022.
 The album was released on 20 May 2022 via Poison City Records.

-In February 2023, Body Type released "Miss the World", the first single from the band's second studio album, Expired Candy, scheduled for released in 2023.
+In February 2023, Body Type released "Miss the World", the first single from the band's second studio album, Expired Candy, released later that year.
 In March, they released the album's second single "Holding On".

-In an album review, Ellie Robinson from NME said "Expired Candy is very aptly titled: it's much sweeter and more approachable than LP1, but stands out with a distinct pang of sourness.
-It sounds like a DIY punk band's take on a power-pop record – precisely because it is – and with every jagged harmony and bent hook they use to command your full attention, it becomes clearer and clearer just how well Body Type nailed the brief."
+2025–present: Tally

+On 8 April 2026, it was announced that the band had signed to P(doom) Records, a label owned by King Gizzard & the Lizard Wizard, in the U.S., the UK, and Europe.
+With the announcement, they released the single "And What Else?"
+Body Type recorded their third album in early 2025 at Velveteen Laboratory Studios in Los Angeles with musician and producer Stella Mozgawa, known for their work with Courtney Barnett, Kim Gordon, and Warpaint.
+A week after performing at the White Bay Power Station in Sydney—their largest headlining show in Australia to date—Body Type released another single, "Mulberry", and officially announced their third album, entitled Tally.
+After the third single, "Sick Bag", on 16 June, Tally was released on 24 July 2026 via Poison City and P(doom) Records.
+Starting in October, the band are slated to tour as a support act for Courtney Barnett in the UK and Europe.